AmigaGPU/fat-agnus/re__bashing through the terminal.md

 There are many flavors of shells, so you will also meet people who love _#csh #ksh #zsh_ (had this on my Amiga) _#ash #sh (the original Bourne shell)_

-Whatever OS I'm in, I install git, since it also has _git bash_ in case you are on an OS which has no bash installed.
+Whatever OS I'm in, I install git, since it also has _git bash_ in case you are on an OS which has no bash installed (sick).

 This is an example of how I use git to manage markdown files all via bash
 <<https://imgur.com/N3HDHMG>>